 Most of my projects are released open source so you can freely modify or improve on them.

-I'm born and raised in Sweden and currently live in Stockholm.
-I have previously lived in San Francisco and New York.
+I'm born and raised in Sweden and currently live in Jönköping.
+In the past, I've lived in Stockholm, San Francisco and New York.

 I co-founded and am working full time on Slides.
 A platform for creating, presenting and sharing slide decks.